 ForSharePoint applications, developers should use the Office/SharePoint Continuous Integration with TFS 2012 build definitions project to achieve scheduled builds or continuous integration.
-This project provides build definitions, Windows PowerShell scripts, and process instructions on how to configure Visual Studio Online or an on-premises version of TFS to build and deploy SharePoint applications in a continuous integration model.
+This project provides build definitions, Windows PowerShell scripts, and process instructions on how to configure Visual Studio Team Services or an on-premises version of TFS to build and deploy SharePoint applications in a continuous integration model.
 Developers should download the components in this project and configure their instance of TFS accordingly.
 For instructions on how to configure TFS with the provided build definition for SharePoint applications and configure the build definition to use the Windows PowerShell scripts to deploy the SharePoint application to a target environment, see the Office/SharePoint Continuous Integration with TFS 2012 documentation.

 Configuring build and deployment procedures

 Figure 9 shows a standard process for SharePoint application builds and deployments when the build definition has been created, configured, and deployed to the team's instance of TFS.

 Figure 9.
 Build and deployment process with TFS